 Artcurial Paris Rétromobile Sale 2019

-Artcurial’s annual classic car auction during the Paris Rétromobile week will be held on Friday 8 February 2019.
-On Saturday 9 February 2019, Artcurial will offer nearly 100 classic motorcycles from the private MV Agusta collection while on Sunday 10 February, a special F1 sale will include 180 drivers helmets, 150 race suits and a collection of steering wheels and other Formula 1 car parts.
+Artcurial scheduled its annual classic car auction during the Paris Rétromobile week for Friday 8 February 2019 with nearly 150 cars on offer.
+On Saturday 9 February 2019, Artcurial offers nearly 100 classic motorcycles from the private MV Agusta collection while on Sunday 10 February, a special F1 sale includes 180 drivers helmets, 150 race suits and a collection of steering wheels and other Formula 1 car parts.

 Artcurial had good form at recent Paris Rétromobile auctions: